OpenInterpreter/open-interpreter/README.md

 **⚠️ Open Interpreter will ask for user confirmation before executing code.**

+### Code Scanning

+Open Intepreter provides some flags to enable code scanning for various issues:

+- `--scan` allows you to control the behavior Open Interpreter uses to scan code using [semgrep](https://semgrep.dev/)
+  - `auto` scans all code automatically before executing it
+  - `ask` asks you if you want to scan a code block before asking if you want to execute it
+  - `off` does not scan code before asking if you want to execute it
+- `--guarddog` uses [guarddog](https://github.com/datadog/guarddog) to analyze [PyPI](https://github.com/DataDog/guarddog#pypi) and [npm](https://github.com/DataDog/guarddog#npm) packages before installing them

+**⚠️ Open Interpreter will check to see if [guarddog](https://github.com/datadog/guarddog) is available on your system and ask to install it if you use the `--guarddog` flag without it installed.**

+### Bypassing Confirmation

 You can run `interpreter -y` or set `interpreter.auto_run = True` to bypass this confirmation, in which case:

 - Be cautious when requesting commands that modify files or system settings.